 Avoid a Sugar Shock

 Packaged foods and ready-to-eat foods are very convenient for individuals who are short of time.
-However, this convenience comes at a heavy price of one’s health.
-Processed foods like biscuits, namkeens and canned juices are full of sugar.
-Many a times, even the foods items sold as dietary, healthy foods or sugar-free foods are in fact just the opposite.
+However, this convenience comes at a heavy price of one’s health can lead to chronic lifestyle diseases.
+Processed foods like biscuits, namkeens, and canned juices are full of sugar.
+Many times, even the food items sold as dietary, healthy foods or sugar-free foods are in fact just the opposite.
 Packaged products often contain ingredients like maltose, dextrose, fructose, lactose, galactose.
 In reality, all these are merely alternate names for sugar.
-Thus, it is best to have natural foods with their natural amount of sweetness.
+Thus, it is best to have natural foods with a natural amount of sweetness.
 It is better to eat raw fruits than drink packaged fruit juice, which is artificially sweetened and lacks fiber.
 Also, it is better to have jaggery (gud) rather than processed white sugar.
 Hence, think natural and go natural, when it comes to sweets.

 Go Smart with Proteins

 Proteins help in building muscle and improving stamina.
 While many protein sources are non-vegetarian, the vegetarian need not lose heart.
 One can consume soy and milk protein derived from milk products like curd, paneer, buttermilk, etc. Additionally, these can be made into yummy dishes as well.
 For healthy bones, one can drink a glass of milk that is mixed with saffron and a small amount of sugar.

 Browse more such health and fitness articles on topics like Yoga for diabetes and alternatives to sugar and get proper knowledge on how you can plan a perfect and sustainable diet routine.
 With diet and proper exercise daily, you can stay active and earn HealthReturnsTM during the new normal of staying at home.
 HealthReturns can be used for getting discounts upto 30% on your next health insurance premium.